W <===

 East Village Radio, an alternative station

-that plays on 88.1 FM.
-You can literally step
+that played on 88.1 FM.
+You could literally step

 in the front door and be on the air.